 Since then, the political, policy, legal, and other program environments have evolved.
 Namely, at the federal level, multiple pieces of legislation, such as the Inflation Reduction Act of 2022, include provisions to spur investments in the clean energy economy.
 At the same time, other industries (e.g., technology) are being impacted by slowing economic growth.
-It is unclear at this stage, how these competing dynamics will impact our project.
+It is unclear how these competing dynamics will impact the project.

-The primary programmatic context that has changed compared to what was intended at the outset of the project has been the challenge of recruiting training providers to participate in the project.
+The primary programmatic context that changed compared to what was intended at the outset of the project has been the challenge of recruiting training providers to participate in the project.